SharuPaul/RNASeq/README.md

 nextflow run main.nf --indir <input data directory> -profile <nextflow profile(s)>
 ```

+You can also supply prebuilt indexes for salmon and hisat, and use any nextflow arguments.
 The program will look for input data in directory specified by --indir by default.
-If some data is in a different folder or a subfolder, and it cannot be located automatically, then you can specify that using the appropriate arguments (reads, cdna, fasta, gff) and a glob pattern.
-You can also supply prebuilt indexes for salmon and hisat.
+If some data is in a different folder or a subfolder, and it cannot be located automatically, then you can specify that using the appropriate arguments (reads, cdna, fasta, gff).